Danydevo/kotlin-web-site/docs/topics/compatibility-guide-17.md

 > **Incompatible change type**: source
 >
 > **Short summary**: Kotlin will report a compile error when an explicit or implicit super call is delegated
-> to an _abstract_ member of the superclass, even if there’s a default implementation in a super interface.
+> to an _abstract_ member of the superclass, even if there's a default implementation in a super interface
 >
 > **Deprecation cycle**:
 >
 > - 1.5.20: introduce a warning when non-abstract classes that do not override all abstract members are used
-> - 1.7.0: report an error if a super call if fact accesses an abstract member from a super class
+> - 1.7.0: report an error if a super call, in fact, accesses an abstract member from a superclass
 > - 1.7.0: report an error if the `-Xjvm-default=all` or `-Xjvm-default=all-compatibility` compatibility modes are enabled;
 >   report an error in the progressive mode
 > - \>=1.8.0: report an error in all cases